lucyinthesky2111/the-one-with-all-the-questions/docs/README.md

 ### Running Scores Tally
 * The number of both correct and incorrect answers are tallied throughout the quiz so the user can keep track of their performance.
-* To match the highlight colours of the answer boxes, correct scores are tallied in green and incorrect scores are tallied in red.
+* To match the highlight colours of the answer boxes, correct answers are tallied in green and incorrect answers are tallied in red.
 <h2><img src="../assets/readme-images/running-scores-tally.png" alt="Running scores tally"></h2>Running scores tally

 ### Final Scores